rustdesk/doc.rustdesk.com/content/self-host/client-configuration/_index.en.md

 This is for `Pro` user only.
 When you can log in on web console, but fail to log in on RustDesk client, it probably you have not set `API Server` correctly.

-If your API Server does not run on default `21114` port, please specify `API Server` explicitly. e.g. your API Server runs on default https port, please specify `API Server` with `https://hbbs.example.com`.
+If your API Server does not run on default `21114` port (you may not add this port to firewall if you come from open source version), please specify `API Server` explicitly. e.g. your API Server runs on default https port, please specify `API Server` with `https://hbbs.example.com`.

 If you still can not confirm the value of `API Server`, please go to the welcome page of web console, the `API Server` is shown in above picture (The input box with `API:` label).